-The sheet should be stiff, but not thick.
-If the metal can be incised with a scribe and maintain that through burnishing, it is suitably thick.
+The copper sheet should be stiff, but not thick.
+If the metal can be incised with a scribe and maintain that through gentle burnishing, it is suitably thick.
 The usual problem is that the copper is too thick rather than too thin.
 Copper leaf can be very faint if a single layer is used.
-Placing several layers improves the colour, but often provides wrinkles.
-So the requirement is to get a thickness of copper that will retain its structure, but not be so thick and stiff as to hold the glass up during the fusing process.
+Placing several layers of leaf improves the colour, but often provides wrinkles.
+In summary, the requirement is to get a thickness of copper that will retain its structure, but not be so thick and stiff as to hold the glass up during the fusing process.